xan105/web-component-markdown/README.md

   - `intersect(detail)`

-    A heading (h1, h2, ...) is now visible and has entered the top of the viewport.
+    A heading (h1, h2, ...) has entered the top of the viewport, see `detail`:

     ```ts
     { id: string }